gigalixir/gigalixir-cli/docs/source/main.rst

 How to Run Migrations
 =====================

-If you deployed your app without distillery, you can run migrations as a job in a new container.
+If you deployed your app without distillery, you can run migrations as a job in a new container with

 .. code-block:: bash